JorjaFox/website/content/_posts-old-blog/2009-09-24-breaking-news-jorja-on-the-kevin-and-bean-show-this-morning.md

 title: 'Breaking News: Jorja on the Kevin and Bean show this morning!'
 date: '2009-09-24T08:42:19-07:00'
 author: 'Mika E. (Ipstenu)'
-excerpt: 'Jorja will be interviewed this morning on KROQ (106.7FM)''s <strong><a href="http://www.kroq-data.com/kevinandbean/index.asp">Kevin and Bean Show</a></strong>.
+excerpt: 'Jorja will be interviewed this morning on KROQ (106.7FM)''s **<a href="http://www.kroq-data.com/kevinandbean/index.asp">Kevin and Bean Show</a>**.
 The show airs from 5:30am to 10am Pacific so tune in!'
 layout: post
 guid: 'https://jorjafox.net/?p=2035'
 permalink: /2009/breaking-news-jorja-on-the-kevin-and-bean-show-this-morning/